Need some pergola pictures to get your creative juices flowing?

-It's so exciting to be in the process of deciding on which pergola style to choose.
+It's so exciting to be in the process of deciding which pergola style to choose, isn't it?
 They come in all shapes and sizes, so you are sure to find one that suits your garden.

-It's useful to have an idea of what can be done with different styles of pergola, the building processes involved and the finished effects.
+It's useful to have an idea of what can be done with different pergolas, the building processes involved and the finished effects.

 In the first three sections find pergola pictures that either:

 Then we have: